mgol/postcss-ie11-supports/README.md

 ### Options

 `ieSelector`: A selector used to taint a block cloned outside of `@supports not` so that it's accepted in IE 11 only.
-By default `':-ms-fullscreen'`, can be changed to e.g. `:-ms-lang(x)` to support IE 10 as well.
+By default `'_:-ms-fullscreen'`, can be changed to e.g. `_:-ms-lang(x)` to support IE 10 as well.
 Use with caution so that good browsers are not punished!

 See [PostCSS] docs for examples for your environment.